-The people he talks to are mostly guides, taxi drivers and tourists.
+The people he talks to are mostly guides, taxi drivers, and other tourists.
 Some of the conversations are interesting, others aren’t.
-He tells little stories, and he supplies the reader with pieces of background information about the surroundings.
+He tells little stories, and he offers some background information about his surroundings here and there.
 Sometimes it all feels a bit sloppy.
 But most of the time it’s still fine.

 “What am I?
 That’s easier.
 I am a writer.
 And hedonistic.
 And sometimes, like all writers, severely autistic.
 Sometimes not so much.
 May I, at this point, talk about Hemingway for a bit?
 He said writing makes us lonely.”

 Timmerberg’s feat of traveling along the Ganges isn’t much.
 His storytelling is very good, though, and so is his writing style.
 The insights and observations he shares are kind of okay.

 If you’re really into India and into (slightly esoterical) Gonzo journalism, then why not give this one a try.